Key Takeaways:

 1. Data Privacy and Security

-Implementing AI in healthcare management needs lots of data, which raises serious privacy concerns.
+Implementing artificial intelligence in healthcare management needs lots of data, which raises serious privacy concerns.
 Research shows that truly anonymous health data is unattainable.
 Many times, algorithms can reidentify individuals even when their protected health information has been stripped out.
 The risk grows bigger when this sensitive medical data moves to public cloud servers for processing.
 This creates lasting consequences: workplace discrimination and inflated insurance premiums.

 2. Bias and Fairness Issues